 “It was Greg Griffin’s brainchild, really,” says Enzo name-dropping the South Australian lawyer.
 “He said, ‘Make it a sports bar’ – then Darren Cahill came on board.”

-“Coached him to his first two Grand Slams, didn’t he?”
+“Coached him to his first Grand Slam, didn’t he?”
 Andrew seeks to clarify.

-“Then he [Darren] got approached by Andre Agassi,” says Enzo, “to be his coach, and he made him Number One again.
-Then he set up tennis camps in Vegas with him.”
+“Then he [Darren] got approached by Andre Agassi,” says Enzo, “to be his coach, and he made him Number One again.”

 Currently closed for intensive renovations, Aces Bar and Bistro is slated to re-open in October 2019 as Aces Pizza & Liquor, in what could be the venue opening of the year.